The University of Guelph recognizes eight areas of disability which are likely to occur among the university population. These include:

 Confidentiality and Retention of Documentation

-All information shared with the CSD will remain confidential to the staff associated with the CSD and will be stored securely for a period of 10 years after which the documentation will be shredded.
+All information shared with SAS will remain confidential to the staff associated with SAS and will be stored securely for a period of 10 years after which the documentation will be shredded.